LiewJunTung/liewjuntung.github.io/_posts/2015-08-22-the-joy-of-doing-android-in-groovy.markdown

 ---
 layout: post
-title:  "The joy of Android programming with Groovy"
+title:  "The joy of Android development with Groovy"
 date:   2015-08-22
 categories: android groovy
 author: "Liew Jun Tung"
 ---
 ### tl;dr ###
-If you are having difficulties grasping Android programming because you are struggling with Java at the same time.
+If you are having difficulties grasping Android development because you are struggling with Java at the same time.
 Use `Groovy` programming language to learn the Android part first while you slowly understand how Java works in Android.

 -------------------------------